Peter John Olivi

 - Related Entries

 Olivi produced a large and wide-ranging body of work, much of which has survived.
-By far the most important philosophical text is his Summa of questions on Peter Lombard's Sentences, a massive work he began writing soon after leaving Paris and redacted to its final form in the mid-1290s.
+By far the most important philosophical text is his Summa of questions on Peter Lombard’s Sentences, a massive work he began writing soon after leaving Paris and redacted to its final form in the mid-1290s.
 This masterpiece of medieval philosophy remains still largely untranslated, and edited only in part.
-Olivi's views on metaphysics and human nature are mostly found in his questions on Bk.
+Olivi’s views on metaphysics and human nature are mostly found in his questions on Bk.
 II (ed.
 Jansen, 1922–26).
 Material on the virtues is found in Bk.
 III (ed.
 Emmen and Stadter, 1981).
-Other important works include his Quodlibeta from 1289–95 (ed.
+Other philosophically relevant works include his Quodlibeta from 1289–95 (ed.
 Defraia, 2002), a set of questions on logic (ed.
-Brown, 1986), as well as many biblical commentaries and various texts pertaining to his condemnation.
-(For a list of editions, see König-Pralong et al. 2010.)
-In this article we will focus on just a few of Olivi's interesting philosophical views, concentrating especially on his philosophical psychology.
+Brown, 1986), and the Questions on Evangelical Perfection.
+Many of his biblical commentaries, the historically significant Commentary on the Apocalypse, and various texts pertaining to his condemnation have survived and are available in modern editions.
+(For a recent list of editions, see König-Pralong et al. 2010.)
+In this article we will focus on just a few of Olivi’s interesting philosophical views, concentrating especially on his philosophical psychology.

 - Zeal and mercy